-As used in this rule, "decision" means a decision of the Court of Appeals in the form of an opinion, per curiam opinion, or affirmance without opinion, or an order ruling on a motion, own motion matter, petition for attorney fees, or statement of costs and disbursements, including an order of the appellate commissioner together with the decision of the Chief Judge or Motions Department under ORAP 7.55(4)(c) or an order of the appellate commissioner under ORAP 7.55(4)(d).
+As used in this rule, "decision" means a decision of the Court of Appeals in the form of an opinion, per curiam opinion, or affirmance without opinion, or an order ruling on a motion, own motion matter, petition for attorney fees, or statement of costs and disbursements, including an order of the Chief Judge or Motions Department on reconsideration of a ruling of the appellate commissioner under ORAP 7.55(4)(c) or an order of the appellate commissioner if it is designated a "summary determination," as specified in ORAP 7.55(4)(d).
+Except as provided in ORAP 7.55(4)(d), a decision of the appellate commissioner may be challenged only by a petition or motion for reconsideration in the Court of Appeals as provided by ORAP 6.25.